-Pizza lovers, this one’s for you!
-Homemade Deep Dish Pizza with Broccoli, Spinach, and Feta … so easy to make and the perfect family meal!
+Pizza lovers, this recipe is for you!
+This Homemade Deep Dish Pizza with Broccoli, Spinach, and Feta is so easy to make ... the perfect family meal!

 I kept things simple by starting with store bought pizza dough, which gets pressed into and up the sides of a cast iron skillet.
 The skillet is the closest thing I own to a deep dish pizza pan, and it produced a wonderful crust.

 My skillet is 10 ½-inches, but anything between 10 and 12 inches should work ... just keep in mind the crust will be thinner in a larger skillet.